dwcramer/ansible-java-role/README.md

 Manages installation of Java JREs and JDKs.
 It supports both OpenJDK and Oracle JRE and JDK 6, 7 and 8.
 All of them are installed using the package manager.

+Forked from smola because we need to depend on released versions.

 Requirements
 ------------